Odette Hallowes

 The purpose of SOE was to conduct espionage, sabotage, and reconnaissance in occupied Europe against the Axis powers, especially Germany.
 SOE agents allied themselves with resistance groups and supplied them with weapons and equipment parachuted in from England.

-Sansom arrived in France on 2 November 1942 and worked as a courier with the Spindle network (or circuit) of SOE headed by Peter Churchill (whom she later married).
+Sansom arrived in France on the night of 3/4 November 1942 to work as a courier with the Spindle network (or circuit) of SOE headed by Peter Churchill (whom she later married).
 In January 1943, to evade arrest, Churchill and Sansom moved their operations to near Annecy in the French Alps.
 She and Churchill were arrested there on 16 April 1943 by spy-hunter Hugo Bleicher.
 She spent the rest of the war imprisoned in Ravensbrück Concentration Camp.

-Her wartime experiences and endurance of a brutal interrogation and imprisonment, which were chronicled in books and a motion picture, made her one of the most celebrated members of the SOE and one of the few to survive Nazi imprisonment.
+Her wartime experiences and endurance of a brutal interrogation and imprisonment, which were chronicled in books and a motion picture, made her one of the most celebrated members of the SOE, and one of the few to survive Nazi imprisonment.